GFDRR/CCDR-tools/Top-down/procedures/Analytical_procedure_function.md

 	-  API according to ISO3 code e.g. `https://www.worldpop.org/rest/data/pop/wpgp?iso3=NPL`
     	returns a Json that includes [the url of data](https://data.worldpop.org/GIS/Population/Global_2000_2020/2020/NPL/npl_ppp_2020.tif).
   - Built-up: the latest [World Settlement footprint](https://download.geoservice.dlr.de/WSF2019/#details) can be download as tiles for the area of interest and merged into one compressed tif.
 10 m binary grid can be resampled into 100 m using "mean": returns a 0-1 ratio describing the share of builtup for 100m cell.
+  	- Download all tiles within country extent and merge them in a virtual raster (0-255)
+  	- GDAL Warp on virtual raster, setting resolution = cell_res * 10
+  	- GDAL Calc on Reprojected, setting calc: A/255
   - Land cover / Agricultural land: many are available from [planeterycomputer catalog](https://planetarycomputer.microsoft.com/catalog#Land%20use/Land%20cover).
 ESA 2020 at 10m resolution is suggested.
 Specific land cover types can be filtered using pixel value.

 - Load hazard data.